Home Inspector Blog

 It’s no secret that 2021 was a tough year in the Home Inspection industry, especially in the Halifax area.
 With the sharp increase in competition for home buyers, many have chosen to waive the inspection contingency when purchasing a home.
-Needless to say skipping the inspection is a bad idea and while not the ideal solution, I do offer walkthrough consultations and strongly encourage post-sale inspections.
-If you are a first-time homebuyer, it is especially important to know what to expect in the coming years and plan accordingly.
+Needless to say, skipping the home inspection is a B-A-D idea and while not the ideal solution, I do offer walkthrough consultations and strongly encourage post-sale inspections.
+If you are a first-time homebuyer, it is especially important to know what to expect in the coming years and plan accordingly as homes require a maintenance plan to avoid costly and disruptive issues.

 Home Inspectors are More Interested in Staying on the Good Side of Agents

 Ask any inspector and they will deny this conflict of interest, but my experience has shown that this, unfortunately can happen.
-I have heard other inspectors openly worry about being labelled a “deal killer” or “alarmist” or otherwise getting on the bad side of an agent or brokerage firm.
-While I personally am always happy to get positive referrals from agents, the bottom line is that I value and protect my reputation as a trusted, unbiased and independent inspector above all else.
-Simply put, any real estate agent or organization who expects me to compromise our integrity to push through a deal is looking at the wrong company.
+I have heard other home inspectors openly worry about being labelled a “deal killer” or “alarmist” or otherwise getting on the bad side of an agent or brokerage firm.
+While I personally am always happy to get positive referrals from anyone, including local agents, the bottom line is that I built our company's reputation as your source for trusted, unbiased and independent home inspections and home related information above all else.
+Simply put, any real estate agent or organization who expects me to compromise our integrity to push through a deal by writing a "soft" report is looking at the wrong company.

 Just Hire an Electrician, Plumber, Roofer, and Structural Engineer